helgeholm/randy/README.md

 integers.
 If this is a problem, you are advised to do your own calculations on randy.randInt(), which returns a well-distributed UINT32.

+Maximum integer range is 4294967296.
+Any calls requiring a larger range than this, explicitly or implicitly, will not work at all.